 Home-Delivered Meals | Adult Activity Centers | Case Management | Client Assistance | Friend to Friend | Companion Pet Meals | Nutrition Education | HomeMeds

-Meals On Wheels, Inc. of Tarrant County provides more than just a nutritious meal.
-While the Home-delivered Meals program is at the heart of everything we do, we have established a number of programs to meet specific needs within the community.
-These programs address issues ranging from senior isolation to unsafe living conditions to a variety of nutrition programs that help our clients manage chronic health issues.
-Each client is assigned to a case manager who makes quarterly check-up visits to gauge the client’s progress.
-As part of that discussion, the case manager will note specific needs and recommend the client to one of our ancillary programs.
-Since Meals On Wheels works closely with a number of other charitable organizations, we can also make referrals to other resources within the community.
+Meals On Wheels of Tarrant County provides more than just a nutritious meal.
+While the nutritional health of our clients is at the heart of everything we do, we have established a number of ancillary programs to meet specific needs within the community.
+These programs address issues ranging from isolation to unsafe living conditions to a variety of nutrition programs that help our clients manage chronic health issues.

 - Current breakfast menu

 - Refer or Become a Meals On Wheels Client

 The Home-Delivered Meals Program is supported in part by a grant from the Texas Veterans Commission Fund for Veterans’ Assistance.
 The Fund for Veterans’ Assistance provides grants to organizations serving veterans and their families.
 For more information on the Texas Veterans Commission, visit TVC.Texas.gov

 Adult Activity Centers Program